-For Arkansas Residents In 2018
+For Arkansas Residents

 Betonline Sportsbook has become a preferred option among Arkansas sports bettors and USA gamblers in general.
 They have been in the business for over 20 years and are a well established operation that delivers a secure, professional and comprehensive betting environment.
 They cover all major US and international sports categories and have designed a high quality mobile betting app that includes their live betting features as well.
 You will find a host of betting lines, odds and wagering options.
 Betonline is licensed and regulated to provide their services to gamblers all around the world, including those in the United States, making them a premium legal sports betting destination for American sports fans.

 In May of 2018, the Supreme Court of the United States handed down a ruling that rendered the Professional and Amateur Sports Protection Act (PASPA) as unconstitutional.
 Because of this, Arkansas was able to legalize state-regulated sports betting for residents and visitors of the state.
 The new local sports betting laws do not authorize online or mobile betting to take place from domestically based betting sites at this time.

 The state's existing gambling laws also do not prevent anyone in Arkansas from placing bets online through reputable USA friendly online sportsbooks that are located outside of the United States.
 You will find a listing of recommended offshore sportsbooks on this page.
 It is not illegal for Arkansas residents to engage in legitimate sportsbook gambling at these types of sports betting sites.
 They each are either licensed individually or are owned and operated by a parent company that holds legitimate licensing from multiple jurisdictions.